IELTS Progress Check: A Review

 Listen to current affairs and documentary programmes, or online talks, without pausing or repeating the recording.
 Try to remember as much as you can, including new words, main ideas, specific points, and their relationship to each other.
 Afterward, reconstruct what you’ve heard.
 How much are you able to reconstruct?
 Listen more and try to increase the amount that you can reconstruct.

-I am honestly speechless.
-There are so many things that a student can do to improve their specific IELTS listening scores, so advising to simply “listen to current affairs programmes” (with no suggestion as to what they are) and “reconstruct them” is, frankly, shocking.
+There are so many things that a student can do to improve their specific IELTS listening scores, so advising to simply “listen to current affairs programmes” (with no suggestion as to what they are) and “reconstruct them” is disappointing.

 The feedback for reading is exactly the same – you get a score, a list of copy and paste comments about what that score means, some basic reading tips that are of no use to anybody who has spent more than a day preparing for the exam (The Reading passages always contain the information you need to answer the question.
 You won’t have to use your own knowledge of a topic.) and a box of “how to improve” (which I cannot share as my student got a 9.0).
 In other words, the only useful piece of information that the student receives is their overall score, but just like the real exam they have no idea why they received it.